Skip to main content

 collector:

-image: ${COLLECTOR_IMAGE:-europe-west1-docker.pkg.dev/navigara-images/prod/vision-collector:${NAVIGARA_VERSION}}
+image: ${COLLECTOR_IMAGE:-europe-docker.pkg.dev/navigara-images/public/vision-collector:${NAVIGARA_VERSION}}

 container_name: navigara-collector